-Austpac’s program at the Newcastle Plant was designed to lead to a full bankable feasibility study (BFS) for the first commercial ERMS SR synrutile plant.
+Austpac’s program at the Newcastle Plant in 2007–08 was designed to lead to a full bankable feasibility study (BFS) for the first commercial ERMS SR synrutile plant.

-The main purpose of the Demonstration Plant is to provide data for detailed engineering design and costing for a 60,000 tpa commercial ERMS SR synrutile plant.
-Austpac intends to commercialise the ERMS SR technology by building a 60,000 tpa synrutile plant in Eastern Australia, subject to the completion of a BFS.
-This is an acceptable 20 times scale up from the Newcastle Demonstration Plant.
-The first stage of the BFS is an external engineering study to establish capital and operating costs.
-Data from last year’s operations at the Demonstration Plant is being collated in-house prior to commencing this study.
+The main purpose of the Demonstration Plant was to provide data for detailed engineering design and costing of a commercial ERMS SR synrutile plant.
+At that time Austpac had intended to commercialise the ERMS SR technology by building a 60,000 tpa synrutile plant in Eastern Australia, subject to the completion of a BFS.
+This was an acceptable 20 times scale up from the ERMS SR Demonstration Plant at Newcastle.

 Schematic layout of a 60,000 tpa ERMS SR Plant

-Preliminary cash flow models for a 60,000 tpa plant indicate very robust project economics.
+Preliminary cash flow models prepared in 2008 for a 60,000 tpa plant indicate very robust project economics.
 With an anticipated capital cost of $120 million, the plant has the potential to make $45 million per year before tax, interest and depreciation.
 The project payback on these parameters is less than 3 years with a project IRR of over 30%.
+These cash flow models have not been updated as Austpac’s current focus is the Newcastle Iron Recovery Plant

 Return to top